dwyl/PWA-Liveview/README.md

 # Phoenix LiveView PWA

-An example of a real-time, collaborative web app built with Phoenix LiveView, packaged as a PWA with CRDTs or local state and reactive components, designed for offline-first ready.
+An example of a real-time, collaborative multi-page web app built with `Phoenix LiveView`.

-The CRDT based page (stock emulation) leverages `Yjs` and `y_ex` server-side.
-The local-state alternative (flight map emulation) is powered by `Valtio`.
+It is designed for offline-first ready; it is packaged as a `PWA` and uses CRDTs or local state and reactive components.

-Offline first solutions naturally offloads most of the UI logic to JavaScript.
+Offline first solutions naturally offloads most of the reactive UI logic to JavaScript.

-LiveView renders "hooks".
+When online, we use LiveView "hooks", while when offline, we render the reactive components.

 It uses `Vite` as the bundler.

 > While it can be extended to support multiple pages, dynamic page handling has not yet been tested nor implemented.

+**Results**:

+- deployed on Fly.io at <https://solidyjs-lively-pine-4375.fly.dev/>
+- standalone Phoenix LiveView app of 2.3 Mb
+- memory usage: 210Mb
+- image weight: 53Mb (`Debian` based)
+- client code can be updated via the Service Worker lifecycle

 ## Table of Contents